spiritumduo/spiritumDuo/docs/technical/frontend.md

 # Components

 We split our components into three types - components, features, and pages.
+We settled on this approach midway through development, so there are legacy components that don’t neatly fit into this pattern and should be refactored.
+An example would be `PatientList` and `WrappedPatientList` - this could be refactored into a `PatientList` feature, with a cleaner API for how to wrap it with a provider component to support all the use cases where we display a list of patients.

 ## Components